KillyMXI/obsidian-demo-vault/Rolling calendar.md

 - border
 	- existing/non-existing daily notes - solid/dashed borders
 	- today - extra outline
-	- 📍 if the daily note or any note linking to it contains `calendarColor` property - its value will be set as the border color
+	- 📍 if the daily note or any note linking to it (except other dailies) contains `calendarColor` property - its value will be set as the border color
 		- _use inlink colors sparingly - there is no way to resolve color conflicts_
 - weekday
 	- today - more contrast color